slykar/jjit-assignment/README.md

 ## Ideas for Improvement

 Things that I would like to have but did not want to spend time on for a take-home assignment.
+There would be more if I thought harder about it :)

 ### Tooling